 of work.
 In Japanese, the character "busy / 忙しい" is written with the combination of

 Tulips symbolise 'consideration'.
 Keeps this beside you, and I hope you regain your peace of mind and feel a reduction of stress.

-This beautiful tulip was exceptionally rare in the 17th century and it was very expensive and exchanged one manor.
+This beautiful tulip was exceptionally rare in the 17th century and it was very expensive.
 In the 20th century it is incinerated as soon as it is discovered that virus is the characteristic of its pattern.

 * In 17th century, tulip flower have brought up first bubble economics in Netherland in the World.